retifrav/scraps/ffmpeg/ffmpeg.md

 ffmpeg.exe -i 1.mp4 -filter:v "crop=1066:768:300:0" -crf 18 cut.mp4
 ```

-First pair (`1066:768`) sets a new frame size, and second pair (`300:0`) sets coordinates for its top-left corver relatively from the original.
+First pair (`1066:768`) sets a new frame size, and second pair (`300:0`) sets coordinates for its top-left corner relatively from the original.

 ### Screen capture